anirudhkolar/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# Kickstarter-practice
-Analyzing outcomes of Theater campaigns based on Launch Date and Goal
+practice on Excel using Kickstarter data